chayre/chess/README.md

     @possible_moves # an array containing x/y-position arrays which are valid moves for a piece
     @icon # a symbol (string) specific to each piece type (i.e. castle for Rook, horse for Knight)
   Methods:
-    def initialize(color, position) # Set the @color and @x_position/@y_position of a piece
     # Called when a chesspiece is initialized
+    # Set the @color and @x_position/@y_position of a piece
+    def initialize(color, position)

-    def find_possible_moves(positions) # Using the current board positions and the rules of chess, populate the @possible_moves
+    # Using the current board positions and the rules of chess, populate the @possible_moves
     # array with the current valid moves for a single piece
+    def find_possible_moves(positions)

  class Queen/Rook/Bishop < ChessPiece
    Attributes:
      super
    Methods:
-     def initialize(color, position) # Defines the unique moveset and icon for Queen/Rook/Bishop instances super
+     # Defines the unique moveset and icon for Queen/Rook/Bishop instances
+     def initialize(color, position)
+     super

  class Knight < ChessPiece
    Attributes:
      super
    Methods:
-     def initialize(color, position) # Defines the unique moveset and icon for Queen/Rook/Bishop instances def find_possible_moves(positions) # Altered method to account for unique knight movement (cannot make multiple moves in a line)
+     # Defines the unique moveset and icon for Knight instances
+     def initialize(color, position)
+     # Altered method to account for unique knight movement (can't make multiple moves in a line)
+     def find_possible_moves(positions)

  class Pawn < ChessPiece
 ```